 Inspect all of the interior components to see where the noise could be coming from.
 Try putting up the windows or folding the seats down to see if it resolves the issue.

 Is it safe to drive a rattling car?

-No, because there are so many different things that can cause a rattling noise, it is not safe to drive without determining where the noise is coming from.
-It might be something not so serious, but you need to inspect and diagnose it first to be sure.
+No. Since there are so many different things that can cause a rattling noise, it is not safe to drive without determining where the noise is coming from.
+The cause might not end up being very serious, but you need to inspect and diagnose it first to be sure.

 Can a transmission make a rattling noise?

-Yes, a transmission can make a rattling noise, but it is not very common.
+Yes.
+A transmission can make a rattling noise, but this isn’t very common.
 If you hear a rattling sound under your car, it is more likely a problem with the exhaust system, catalytic converter, or suspension.